Reports

 Abstracts of Various Committee Reports

-Committee on Fertilisers
+Committee on Fertilisers (Sivaraman Committee)

 The Government of India constituted a ‘Committee on Fertilisers’ in 1964, headed by Shri B. Sivaraman, Secretary, Department of Agriculture, Government of India, to examine the problems connected with the distribution of all chemical fertilisers, pricing of fertilisers, role of cooperatives in their marketing, and the role of extension services in the promotion and popularisaton of the use of fertilisers.
 The Sivaraman Committee submitted its report in 1965.
 The Sivaraman Committee made a number of recommendations, which laid the foundation regarding production, promotion, distribution, and consumption of fertilisers in the country.